-By the first day of class, each students is required to have their own industry ready laptop, materials/supplies, and books.
+By the first day of class, each students is required to have their own industry ready laptop, ‘Contributor’ membership to AIGA, materials/supplies, and books.
 Each student is also required to purchase their own Adobe Creative Cloud license on the first day of class.

 During the second quarter, students will need to supply their own camera for the photography course.
 We teach students the basics of photography to allow students to take their own photographs for their projects and final portfolio.
 All students have access to our studio photography equipment throughout their time with GD|MA.

-During the third quarter, students begin learning the fundamentals of interactive design and web development.
+During the second semester, students begin learning the fundamentals of interactive design and web development.
 We prepare students with front-end development skills (HTML, CSS, jQuery).
 Students begin learning HTML and CSS through Dreamweaver, as a text editor.
 They later transition to tools such as Sublime.
-Over the four web courses, we focus on teaching students a variety of design and development tools that are used by professionals such as InVision, Balsamiq, Dreamweaver, Sublime, and Adobe XD.
-During the fourth web course, students will design and develop their very own, responsive, portfolio website to aid in job hunting after graduation.
+Over the four web courses and one interactive design course, we focus on teaching students a variety of design and development tools that are used by professionals such as InVision, Balsamiq, Dreamweaver, Sublime, and Adobe XD.
+During the final web course, students will design and develop a website for a pro-bono client and their very own, responsive, portfolio website to aid in job hunting after graduation.

-During their third and fifth quarter, students will be required to seek out and work with real-world clients to produce projects for the course work.
-The pro bono work will be conducted under the guidance of the instructor.
+During their third and fifth term, students will be required to seek out and work with real-world clients to produce projects for their course work.
+The pro-bono work will be conducted under the guidance of the instructor.

 Over the span of our three portfolio courses, students will spend 10 to 15+ hours a week developing and designing projects for their final portfolios.
 These projects are decided upon individually with loose parameters provided at the beginning of the quarter; this ensures that each student leaves the GD|MA program with a unique portfolio to their interests and skillset.

-At the beginning of a student’s last quarter (6th quarter), they will work full time for a two-week period in the graphic design field doing an internship.
+During the student’s last semester, they will work full time for a two-week period in the graphic design field completing an internship.
 Students gain practical graphic design work experience for the development of marketable employment skills.
-Students may arrange to do their internships at advertising agencies, publishers, marketing firms/departments, newspapers, Web design studios, print shops, sign shops, etc. We’ve had students travel all across the country: Oregon, Illinois, California, Alabama.
+Students may arrange to do their internships at advertising agencies, publishers, marketing firms/departments, newspapers, Web design studios, print shops, sign shops, etc. We’ve had students travel all across the country: Oregon, Illinois, California, Texas, Alabama.
 We’ve even had international travel: England and Mexico.
 The internship is a 40-hour per week commitment.
-During the time students are doing their internship, Graphic Design faculty will come to the various job sites and visit with the students and employers to make certain that the goals established prior to the beginning of the internship are being met and to assure that the student and employer are having a productive and positive experience.
+During the time students are doing their internship, Graphic Design faculty will visit the various job sites and visit with the students and employers to make certain that the goals established prior to the beginning of the internship are being met and to assure that the student and employer are having a productive and positive experience.